What Animal Eats The Fox

 Q: Do dogs ever kill foxes?

 A: While domestic dogs might chase foxes, they rarely kill them unless specifically trained for hunting.
-However, if a dog is aggressive or encounters a fox in a situation where it feels threatened, it might attack and potentially kill it.
+That said, if a dog is aggressive or encounters a fox in a situation where it feels threatened, it might attack and potentially kill it.
 The outcome largely depends on the dog's breed, temperament, and the circumstances of the encounter.

 Q: Are foxes ever prey to humans?